 FAQs

-Platforms like iMocha help build skills taxonomies, conduct gap analysis, and align hiring and learning processes with organizational goals.
+Platforms like iMocha provide structured skills taxonomies, conduct gap analysis, and align hiring and learning processes with organizational goals.
+This clearly demonstrates how the acknowledgement of skills can increase the efficiency and productivity of organizations.